 The bibliographic mapping of construction conflict can be illustrated by various kinds of networks such as co-authors, co-cited documents, co-occurrence of keywords, and so on, which can be built in CiteSpace.

-Through co-citation analysis, highly cited documents can be obtained.
-They refer to the documents that are frequently cited in the selected domain and are generally considered the most important references to the research domain.
-If there are two documents often being co-cited, they are highly likely to have shared a similar concept.Through clusters of statistics, a set of closely related documents can be identified and aggregated into clusters representing the same research area (Chen, 2006).
+Researchers can obtain highly cited documents through co-citation analysis.
+These documents are frequently cited in the selected domain, as well as, are the most important references to the research domain.
+Two co-cited documents are highly likely to have shared a similar concept.
+Through clusters of statistics, a set of closely related documents can be identified and aggregated into clusters representing the same research area (Chen, 2006).
 Keyword co-occurrence network is used to detect keywords that appear in at least two different documents within a time period (Chen et al., 2012).
-As key hotspots for the corresponding time period, these high-frequency keywords and central keywords can be considered part of the construction conflict knowledge base (Shi and Liu, 2019).If one reference is frequently cited within a certain time period, then this reference will be identified as a document with a strong citation burst, as well as a milestone paper in the domain of construction conflict (Chen, 2016).
+These high-frequency keywords and central keywords, as pivotal spots for the corresponding time period, can be considered part of the construction conflict knowledge base (Shi and Liu, 2019).
+It is also helpful to recognize references with strong citation bursts using CiteSpace.
+The reference, being frequently cited within a certain time period, will be identified as a strong citation burst as well as a milestone paper in the domain of construction conflict.
+(Chen, 2016).
 The nodes of strong bursts signify that these papers have received special attention in the corresponding time period, and they show the frontiers and hot spots of the discipline.

 In the graph, there are numerous types of nodes and links, such as institutions, articles, authors, terms, and keywords, and the created nodes are represented differently in various networks.
 The created links represent co-citation or co-occurrence relationships (Song et al., 2016).